 We retain good relationships with a number of news and magazine publications in the local area.
 Students are required to secure a regular work placement at a local newspaper or magazine whilst on the course.
 Placements are conducted one day a week for the duration of the course.

 Where will this course take me?

-Once you have completed the programme, you can seek employment as an editorial assistant or copywriter at either one of several local or national magazine publications.
-Alternatively, you can seek employment with one of the many local or regional newspapers in the area.
-Once there you are likely to enter into an 18-month training programme, at the end of which you can sit the NCTJ National Qualification in Journalism (NQJ).
+Once you have completed the programme you can seek employment with local or regional newspapers where you are likely to enter into an 18 month training programme at the end of which you can sit the NCTJ National Certificate Examination (NQJ).
 You will then have the full qualifications to become a senior reporter.